Food waste in the United Kingdom: Collection

-Separate collection of food waste is rare; where it exists, the service uses existing transport and infrastructure, as pictured.
+Separate collection of food waste uses existing transport and infrastructure, as pictured.

 The majority of UK authorities (some have varying or specific policy) collect food waste together with municipal waste; estimates made in 2007 put the amount of food waste collected separately, for either composting or anaerobic digestion, at only 2% of what is available.
 Where food waste is collected separately, it is usually incorporated into an existing garden waste collection.
 If applicable, separate collections for garden and food waste typically run on intervening fortnightly weeks to those of municipal waste and share infrastructure and transport.

 It has been suggested that given its proportion of the waste stream and the lack of distinct collections, food waste is not currently being targeted appropriately.
 However proposals by the European Union, which would require local authorities to provide separate collection of food and garden waste, have been met with opposition; critics of the proposals argue that local authorities understand the specific needs of the areas they serve, and that they should decide waste policy.
 Advocates of the proposals say that it will ensure energy is not wasted in sorting biodegradable waste from other materials.

 Figures from WRAP revealed the most efficient method of collecting food waste to be separate collections, followed by mixed green and food waste on a weekly basis.
 A mixed fortnightly collection was shown to be the worst performing.
 This was considered confirmation of earlier suspicions that, if carried out correctly, separate collections can result in less wastage of biodegradable waste.
 A widespread pilot scheme for separate food waste collection, involving nineteen English local authorities, achieved success and 'high levels of satisfaction' from households.
+In 2024 the government stipulated that councils across the UK must provide a weekly food waste collection by the end of Q1 2026, unless a waste contract stopped this being possible.